 - Fall Foliage Sail: Specifically designed for scoping out fall foliage, this tour sails up the Hudson River.
 Take in the stunning fall colors from the water on this scenic half-day trip, which includes hot chocolate, beer or wine.
 It’s a more intimate experience on a traditional wooden sail boat with a cute interior.
 You can also bring your own picnic.

 Fall in NYC is the best time of year to go for a hike.
-Enjoy the crisp air and extraordinary colors on one of the many easily accessed hikes from NYC.
+Enjoy the crisp air and extraordinary colors on one of the many easily accessible hikes from NYC.

 - Bull Hill: Reachable from Cold Spring, this 6 mile hike is considered long and moderate.
 Located in the Eastern Hudson Highlands, you’ll be rewarded for your efforts with picturesque views of the Hudson River.
 (TRAIN)